eProsima/DDS-Router/docs/rst/getting_started/project_overview.rst

-* **INTERACT**: Once the |ddsrouter| application is running, the topics involved in this communication could be changed in runtime by just changing the *YAML* configuration file (see section :ref:`user_manual_user_interface_reload_topics` for more details about re-configuring a running |ddsrouter|)..
+* **INTERACT**: Once the |ddsrouter| application is running, the topics involved in this communication could be changed in runtime by just changing the *YAML* configuration file (see section :ref:`user_manual_user_interface_reload_topics` for more details about re-configuring a running |ddsrouter|).
 * **STOP**: To stop the |ddsrouter| just send a `^C` signal to the process, and it will gracefully close the whole application
   (see section :ref:`user_manual_user_interface_close_application` for more details on how to close the application).